Updated July 14, 2023

-Cash Flow Plans (also known as cash flow budgets) are the projection of estimates made by an individual or firm or an organisation about the quantum of money expected to be received over a specified period of time & the quantum of money expected to be paid over the same time, and thereby reaching at a net cash flow amount.
+Cash Flow Plans (also known as cash flow budgets) are the projection of estimates made by an individual or firm or an organization about the quantum of money expected to be received over a specified period of time & the quantum of money expected to be paid over the same time, and thereby reaching a net cash flow amount.

 - The word “Cash flow” means cash inflow (i.e., cash receipts) as well as cash outflow (i.e., cash payments).
-On the other hand, a plan means a detailed & systematic way to doing something from the futuristic approach.
+On the other hand, a plan means a detailed & systematic way to do something from the futuristic approach.
 Thus, a cash flow plan means making decisions for the cash flows available in the future.

 How Does It Work?

 - Any entity starts with the opening available cash flow.
 The cash balance can never be negative.
-How can you pay more than what you have!
+How can you pay more than what you have?

 - The plan is made with probable dates.
 After the date, the balance is computed for the day.
 This balance has to be positive.